denten-books/plain-text/2-chapter.md

 production was formalized into something called the Document Object Model (DOM).

+![DIAGRAM from MT/SC]

-Researchers working on these early IBM word processing machines saw the separation of print into such distinct strata as one of their major contributions to the history of print.
-A consultant writing for the *IBM Journal* in 1968 described the "evolution of composition" that proceeded from handwriting, to wood engraving, movable type, letterpress, and, finally, to the IBM MT/SC.
-"The IBM Selectric Composer provides a new approach to the printing process in this evolution," he wrote.
-The machine empowered the writer to once again write books "without the assistance of specialists," he concluded [@frutiger, 10].
-Marketing language aside, the emergence of the Document Object Model constituted a milestone in the history of the printed word.
-The DOM continues to inform document structure today, affecting almost every aspect of text presentation from web pages to commercial print typesetters.
+Researchers working on these early IBM word processing machines saw the separation of print into such distinct strata as one of their major contributions to the history of print writ large.
+A consultant writing for the *IBM Journal* in 1968 imagines the "evolution of composition" that proceeded from handwriting, to wood engraving, movable type, letterpress, and, finally, to the IBM MT/SC.
+"The IBM Selectric Composer provides a new approach to the printing process in this evolution," he writes.
+He concludes to say that the IBM Composer finally empowers the writer to once again write books "without the assistance of specialists" [@frutiger, 10].
+Marketing language aside, the emergence of the layered Document Object Model constituted a major milestone in the history of the printed word.
+Whatever model of semiotics one subscribed to in the late 1960s, the DOM fixed the shape of the sign in accordance to emerging technology.
+The document object model continues to structure contemporary text in all its forms: from print typesetting software to web pages.
+It gives the material basis to the conditions of contemporary text production.

-The gap between input and output is what gives rise to the ephemeral quality of digital text.
-Temporary storage media located on the way from keyboard to page or screen allows for rapid and frequent remediation.
-It keeps the ink in motion unattached to a "sticky" medium like paper.
-However, the spatial elongation of the sign also comes at a cost.
-Submerged in the passage between keyboard and screen or paper, the inscription passes from view.
-In its ephemeral "liquid" form it is also no longer legible to the naked human eye.
-It reappears again on the screen or page already "processed," that is, altered by the intervention of the "control unit."
-Writing or reading on a device can thus no longer remain a solitary activity.
-Machine operators far removed from the site of interpretation intervene to mediate the encounter between reader/writer, and text.

-The consequences of that intervention are immense.
-With time, supplemental "control characters" designed to format documents fused with programming languages, capable of generalized device control.
-Technological and legal fictions rise to restore a measure of "stickiness" to text in its ephemeral form.
-For example, manufacturers commonly embed digital rights management circuits into video streaming devices to artificially limit the duplication of broadcast material.
-Similarly, electronic book sellers often prevent readers from copying and pasting words on the page.
-Such measures mimic some of the constraints associated with static, paper-and-ink-bound media regimes.
-Crucially for the practices of unencumbered critical thought, control structures exist in the hidden gap between the two parts of the splintered sign.
-Ultimately, the "control" layer is capable of affecting more than print design.
-It shapes the very structure of interpretation.
-In the language of the Document Object Model, the formatting layer contains the essence of "machine control."
-Long a marginal concept in literary theory, formatting is therefore central to the practice of computational hermeneutics.
-Far from mere inconsequential embellishment, formatting governs the interface between meaning and matter, thought and page.
-It has the capability to embellish, to obscure, to censor, to govern, and to emend.

 ## 2.1 Form as Concrete and Universal

 I began the chapter in asking the reader to answer a seemingly innocuous
 question: Where does the computed sign reside?
-The outlines of an answer led us to multiple sites of inscription, some visible and some hidden, some legible and others protected from view.
-I have suggested also that that the familiar distinction between form and content fails to capture the crucial "formatting and control" layer of the computed sign.
-My challenge in this chapter lies in articulating a point convergence between two complimentary formalisms: literary and computational.
-But the concept
+The outlines of an answer led us to multiple sites of inscription, some visible and some hidden, some legible and others opaque.
+I have suggested also that the familiar distinction between form and content fails to capture the crucial "formatting and control" layer of the computed sign.
+In the following sections I would like to dwell on the curious contradiction at the heart of formalism itself.
+Historically, form has been used to signify both the material shape of the sign and the idealized archetypal "rule book" for its creation.
+The two senses matter because they lead to entirely different strategies of interpretation.

+The outward shape suggests an emphasis on what Susan Sontag deemed the "sensory experience" or the "erotics" of art.
+In her now classic 1966 essay "Against Interpretation," Sontag posits transparence as the "highest, most liberating value in art and in criticism today."
+"Transparence means experiencing the luminousness of the thing in itself, of things being what they are" she explains [@sontag, 9].
+Rather than to show what a work of art *means*, Sontag urges critics to show "how it is" and "that it is" [@sontag, 10].
+To make her argument Sontag relies on the distinction between "meaning" or "content" and "form" or the "sensory experience" of the work.
+Interpretation at the level of meaning and content is an intellectual and, for Sontag, a reactionary activity that aims to find "the maximum amount of content" within.
+It is reactionary, because it serves only to multiply the available "levels of analysis."
+In explicating the work of art the critic essentially creates alternatives copies of the original.
+In this way, Dante's *Inferno* could be experienced again and again, with each reading adding to the complexity of the work.
+To "design," in her words, a work of art that can be experienced in this way, on multiple levels, might have been "creative" and "revolutionary" in the age of aesthetic paucity, when creativity and interpretation were limited to few privileged individuals.
+By contrast, Sontag believes that her times are a period of abundance.
+"Think of the sheer multiplication of works of art available to all of us," she writes.
+Contemporary culture is based on "excess" and "material plenitude" which dull the senses.
+In such conditions, the production of further critical variations on the theme only adds to the dulling clutter.

+By "interpretation," Sontag means a "conscious act of the mind" which illustrates a "certain code," or "certain rules" of engagement.
+It is, for her, "virtually" a type of translation.
+The critic "transforms" and "revamps" the
+text: X turns out to be A, Y turns out to be B, and so on [@sontag, 3].

 In talking about texts of all kinds, literary scholars and computer scientists often make a distinction between form and content.
 "Classical art, in a word,